Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

 7. What does it mean to be “Evangelical’?

 To be “Evangelical” means to believe in the importance of sharing the good news of God’s salvation in Jesus Christ.
 It is to proclaim that through Jesus Christ the kingdom of God has been inaugurated, freeing people from the guilt and power of sin and death through personal faith and repentance.
-As a Church we express this priority by stating in our governing documents that evangelism is the first work of the church.
+As a Church we express this priority by stating in our governing documents that after worship, evangelism is the first work of the church.
 We also show its importance through our emphasis on church planting and world missions.

 8. Does GPCNZ believe in missions?